hari-tha/Calculator/README.md

 ## Overview

 This Python program implements a basic calculator that allows users to evaluate mathematical expressions and perform direct arithmetic operations.
 The calculator supports addition, subtraction, multiplication, and division.
+More operations can be  easily added to the code.

 ## Features